Julius Nyerere Hydropower Station: History

 This changed when President Magufuli came to power in 2015.
 In 2017, he announced that the Stiegler's Gorge Dam would be a flagship development project of his government and would be financed by the government rather than developed by the private sector.
 A first round of bidding for the construction tenders was held in the autumn of 2017.
 This was unsuccessful, initiating a second round in spring 2018.
 Arab Contractors and El Sewedy Electric, both Egyptian firms, won the bid.
 Magufuli has been vocal in denouncing any critics of the dam and his interior minister threatened that opponents would be jailed in a public speech.

-As of April 2025, all nine turbines are operational, generating 2,115 megawatts of power.
+As of April 2025, all nine turbines were operational, generating 2,115 megawatts of power.
+The completed renewable power project was commissioned on 22 August 2026 by Samia Suluhu Hassan, the President of Tanzania.
+Also present was Mostafa Madbouly, the Prime Minister of Egypt.

 Location

 The dam was built across the Rufiji River, at Stiegler's Gorge, in the Selous Game Reserve, Pwani Region, approximately 220 km, by road, southwest of Dar es Salaam.

 This power station is located in Selous Game Reserve, one of the world's largest World Heritage Sites, measuring 45000 km2.
 The power station and reservoir lake occupy approximately 1350 km2, within the game reserve.